onap/policy-parent/docs/api/api.rst

 For every API call, client is encouraged to insert an uuid-type requestID as parameter.
 It is helpful for tracking each http transaction and facilitates debugging.
 Mostly importantly, it complies with Logging requirements v1.2.
-If client does not provider the requestID in API call, one will be randomly generated and attached to response header *x-onap-requestid*.
+If a client does not provider the requestID in API call, one will be randomly generated and attached to response header *x-onap-requestid*.

 In accordance with `ONAP API Common Versioning Strategy Guidelines <https://wiki.onap.org/display/DW/ONAP+API+Common+Versioning+Strategy+%28CVS%29+Guidelines>`_,